Alfresco/alfresco-identity-service/README.md

   > unzip alfresco-identity-service-1.1.0.zip
   ```

-  3. cd to the bin directory of the server distribution and run the standalone boot script.
+  3. Cd to the bin directory of the server distribution and run the standalone boot script.

   Linux/Unix
   ```bash